Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 In other words, they're things that the government can't do for you.

-Don't get into the don't get into the corporate.
+Don't get into the corporation.

-Go but with it's nothing to do with the corporation thing.
+But it's nothing to do with the corporation thing.

 Finish your point.